 A probationary term of service of at least three years in Norfolk Public Schools shall be required before a teacher is issued a continuing contract (see definition in Appendix D).
 Newly hired teachers who have achieved continuing contract status in another Virginia school division are required to complete one year in probationary status.
+Newly hired teachers who have out of state experience are required to complete the full three-year probationary period.

-Prototionary Period for Support Staff
+Protationary Period for Support Staff

 The probationary period is used to observe and evaluate newly appointed employees and to encourage their successful adjustment to the job.
 All support staff newly hired, rehired after termination of their seniority, transferred to another position because of disciplinary or performance reasons, or promoted to a new position are considered probationary employees until the completion of at least 15 contracted weeks.
-An extension of the probationary period must be approved by the Executive Director of Human Resources (see the definition of Probationary Non-Professional Employee in Appendix D).
+An extension of the probationary period must be approved by the Executive Director of Human Resources or designee (see the definition of Probationary Non-Professional Employee in Appendix D).